Please register/sign in to our online Member Self Service portal to obtain an estimated transfer value.

 Peninsula Pensions provides information in accordance with statutory guidelines .
 For transfers out this is within 3 months of the request being received.
 Unless you tell us otherwise, we will always assume that you wish to transfer to a defined contribution scheme.

 You cannot transfer out benefits while you are an active member of the LGPS, so if you are still paying in you will need to opt out of the scheme first.
-We must also receive your request to investigate a transfer in writing at least one year before your Normal Pension Age which will be shown on your deferred benefit statement.
+You should also note that a request to transfer out must be made at least a year before your normal pension age or a year before your state pension age, which ever is sooner.
+This information is held on your deferred benefit statement.
 An exception to this rule may be a transfer made under a ‘Club memorandum’ basis.

-Please take time to read information set out by the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) to help you understand the value of a defined benefit (DB) pension and what to think about if you are considering transferring out of a DB pension scheme.
+Please also take time to read information set out by the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) to help you understand the value of a defined benefit (DB) pension and what to think about if you are considering transferring out of a DB pension scheme.

 To understand the process of transferring out of the LGPS and the steps you must take, please visit the LGPS website and watch the video below;-